elijahwlockhart/Prework-Study-Guide/README.md

 No problem is solved but it gives me a little insight before I start the main course, bootcamp.

 - What did you learn?
-The mindaset of a coder is extremely important.
+The mindset of a coder is extremely important.
 Thankfully, I am a very logical thinker, not like a computer but I am able to think in a conventional way that a web developer would.
 Still working on it of course!

 ## Installation